iulyanp/iulyanp.github.io/_posts/css/2016-09-15-lets-talk-about-flexbox.markdown

 Even I'm not working on frontend sometimes I like to take a pick in what's new and awesome on CSS.
-And these days seems like *flexbox* is the shining star on the stage.
+And these days seems like *flexbox* is the shining star on the stage because even flexbox it's out there from 2015, now you get [support](http://caniuse.com/#feat=flexbox) for it from almost all browsers.

 ### Why you should use flexbox?